 And these chemicals may be toxic to your furry friend, even though it was marketed as a “safe” oil.

-Without an operating standard and safety checks being put in place, who can really say what is in the bottle?
+Without an agreed operating standard and safety checks, who can really say what is in the bottle?

 So I would say always read the label carefully, investigate the company, and check the packaging before purchasing.